iwalpola/flutter_payhere_packages/README.md

 I have modified the payhere_mobilesdk_flutter to be async, and the platform interface also currently treats startPayment() as an async function.

-"payhere_mobilesdk_flutter" folder has also been renamed to "flutter_payhere".
-It would be better if it is imported into this project as a git submodule from your official repository.
+Original "payhere_mobilesdk_flutter" Package has been refactored and imported as a git submodule (to preserve commit history)